OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 .. option:: -UtilizationLimit <decimal>

-  If :cfg:prop:`thread monitoring is enabled <DCPSThreadStatusInterval>`, the RtpsRelay will not accept to new client participants if the CPU utilization of any thread is above this limit, default .95.
+  If :cfg:prop:`thread monitoring is enabled <DCPSThreadStatusInterval>`, the RtpsRelay will not accept new client participants if the CPU utilization of any thread is above this limit, default .95.

 .. option:: -PublishRelayStatus <seconds>